chathika/NL4Py/Readme.md

 Where netlogo_home refers to the top level directory of your NetLogo installation.

 #### Examples
 [Example1](https://github.com/chathika/NL4Py/blob/master/examples/Example1_NRunsOfFireSampleModel.py) : An example of how to run concurrent NetLogo models.
-To run this example enter the number of desired concurrent runs as a command line argument:
+To run this example enter the number of desired concurrent runs and the path to your netlogo installation as command line arguments:

 ```
-python Example1_NRunsOfFireSampleModel.py 200
+python Example1_NRunsOfFireSampleModel.py 200 "C:\Program Files\NetLogo 6.0.2"
 ```

 [Example2](https://github.com/chathika/NL4Py/blob/master/examples/Example2_ScheduledReporters.py) : An example of how to schedule reporters to return simulation state over a range of ticks at a custom tick interval.
-To run:
+To run pass in the path to your netlogo installation as a command line argument:

 ```
-python Example2_ScheduledReporters.py
+python Example2_ScheduledReporters.py "C:\Program Files\NetLogo 6.0.2"
 ```

 Also, see this [demo jupyter notebook](https://github.com/chathika/NL4Py/blob/master/examples/Demo%20NL4Py.ipynb)